survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ]);
 ```

 The configuration tells the plugin to extract React to a bundle named `vendor`.

+{pagebreak}

 If you execute the build now using `npm run build`, you should see something along this:

 ```bash
 Hash: af634c8857c0ffb5c5e0